College of Science and Health > Student Resources > COVID-19 Updates and Student Resources FAQs

 You may report a case of COVID-19 to the Office of Health Promotion and Wellness at the HPW reporting case website

-You may learn of various health support resources at the COVID-19 resources website
+You may learn of various health (physical and mental) support resources at the COVID-19 resources website

 You may submit questions about COVID-19 to the COVID-19 response team

 You can find them on the Digital Engagement Network (DEN).
-The DEN is your one-stop shop for many virtual campus events.
+The DEN is your one-stop shop for most campus events.

 The Dean of Students Office has the Student Emergency Assistance Fund (SEAF).
 Limited funds are availalble, and students in need could apply by emailing email@example.com